-RISE Credit is a state licensed lender and we think a great choice for short-term, emergency cash.
+RISE Credit is a state licensed lender.

 RISE Credit provides you a maximum loan amount and rates after you apply.
 The loan amount generally ranges from between $200 and $3,000 and is determined partly by state law.
 The loan amount is also is also based on your application.
 In order to be approved you must have a proven source of income, email address, verifiable phone, an active and valid checking account and be at least 18 years old (or 19 years old if you are an Alabama residence).
 Once you are approved they tell you the maximum loan amount you have been approved for and you can select how much you want to borrow.